Unsteady aerodynamic theory and experiments of hovering membrane wings: Methodology

 The corresponding experimental value for the lift coefficient due to membrane deformation is obtained by calculating the difference between the lift coefficient measured for the membrane wing and the lift coefficient obtained on a rigid flat plate that undergoes an equivalent prescribed flapping motion (see figures~\ref{fig:modelOverview}e).
 The resultant experimental lift coefficient due to membrane deformation is then compared with the corresponding theoretical value~\eqref{eq:CLd_finite_wing} for every experimental scenario considered (e.g. figure~\ref{fig:modelOverview}f).
+Note that for cases of dominant first-mode oscillations the sectional lift coefficient in \eqref{eq:CLd_finite_wing} can be obtained from the approximate expression \eqref{eq:Cl_d-approx}.
+In the scenario presented in figure~\ref{fig:modelOverview}, the first Fourier coefficient is clearly the most dominant coefficient and therefore the lift coefficient predicted with the single mode approximation is practically indistinguishable from the full model prediction.
+However, for more general cases, in which higher mode oscillations are observable in the membrane dynamic response, the full model \eqref{eq:Cl_d} is necessary to predict the sectional lift coefficient.
+Such higher-mode oscillations are expected, for example, in cases of higher reduced frequency, beyond the first natural frequency of the membrane.
+An alternative use of the standard unsteady aerodynamic model with constant freestream velocity significantly under-predicts the lift coefficient, while a quasi-steady model strongly over-predicts the response (figure~\ref{fig:modelOverview}f), highlighting the importance of including the effect of the variable freestream velocity and the shedding wake in the predictive model.
 Note that the gray areas in figures~\ref{fig:modelOverview}b and \ref{fig:modelOverview}d-f mark the time intervals during which the angle of attack varies in time in the experiments, violating the theory assumptions.
-Therefore, the theoretical prediction, in which only effects of the instantaneous angle of attack are considered, is expected to agree with the experimental results for $0.08<t/T<0.42$, with a less favorable agreement in the gray-shaded areas.
+Therefore, the theoretical prediction, in which only effects of the instantaneous angle of attack are considered, is expected to agree with the experimental results for $0.08<t/T<0.42$, with a less favourable agreement in the gray-shaded areas.